Home » Home buying where to begin?

 Dear Phyllis,

 My daughter and her husband are searching for a home on the Westside.
 The prices and down payment requirements are overwhelming.
-The absence of open houses has really impacted their journey and it’s been a struggle for them trying to get a feel for the real estate market and different areas.
-COVID has created a new wrinkle and now some listing agents are requiring preapproval letters and some prequalification letters.
+The absence of open houses has really impacted their journey, and it’s been a struggle for them trying to get a feel for the real estate market and different areas.
+COVID has created a new wrinkle, and now some listing agents are requiring preapproval letters and some prequalification letters.
 They really don’t know where to begin.
 Should they start with a Realtor or should they start with a lender?
 Can you help us decide where to begin?

 Helpful mom